cosmos/ibc/README.md

 This repository is the canonical location for development and documentation of inter-chain standards utilized by the Cosmos ecosystem.
 Initially it will be used to consolidate design documentation for the inter-blockchain communication protocol (IBC), encoding standards for Cosmos chains, and miscellaneous utilities such as off-chain message signing.

 Inter-chain standardization will follow an adaptation of the [TC 39](https://tc39.github.io/process-document/) process used by the ECMAScript steering committee.

 Please see [ICS 1](spec/ics-1-ics-standard) for a description of what a standard entails.

-To start a new standard document, copy the [template](spec/ics-template.md).
+To start a new standardization document, copy the [template](spec/ics-template.md).

 ## Cosmos Interchain Specification Proposal Process